Prevention of Fires and Explosions in Dryers – John Abbott

 The loaded test cell is placed into a heated oven, set to a specified temperature for a duration of 24hr.
 The temperature selected can either be based on working or proposed process conditions (plus a factor of safety) or full determination can be undertaken, conducting several isothermal tests to establish a definitive ignition temperature.

-Not only is the air over layer test a necessity in evaluating whether current or proposed drying and process temperatures are safe, it can also confirm the possibility of using a higher temperatures to increase productivity
+Not only is the bulk powder diffusion cell test a necessity in evaluating whether current or proposed drying and process temperatures are safe, it can also confirm the possibility of using a higher temperature to increase productivity.